ggarvey-python/matrix-math-libary/README.md

 currently im just setting up the logic but more will be added later the logic will stay in the currnt logic folder

-i need someone to build a gui aaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaaa
+i need someone to build a gui